fikir2022/alx-zero_day/README.md

-# This project is about a repository to show how to use git ang github
+# Updated EWADME file This project is about a repository to show how to use git ang github
 This include creating a repositiry called *alx-zero_day* and use it to show how to push,pull,branch etc...